Fx-Professional-Services/HorizonDocs/Horizon User Guide/05 Orders/Purchase Order.md

 ### 6. Create Purchase Order

 - In the Temporary Order Item list, purchase orders are grouped by date and order number.
-Click **Create Order** for the desired purchase order.
+Click **Create Order** next to the desired purchase order, then click **Add Purchase Order Item**.

 ### 7. Order Status